bradeland/Regis-MSDS-Practicum-I/README.md

 ![image](https://github.com/bradeland/Regis-MSDS-Practicum-I/assets/23301104/c6242b28-a073-4efa-ae32-fdc25dc02085)

 # Dataset
 The dataset was all gathered by using the yfinance library.
+The stocks/futures I chose were:

+•	LUV (Southwest Airlines)

+•	DAL (Delta Airlines)

+•	Crude Oil (CL=F)

 The values for each of the sets of data contained the following:

 •	Date